GabeHart17/ubuntu_customizations/README.md

 Show thumbnails for raw images
 ---
 Note that this will make Nautilus slower when loading thubnails.
 Set the contents of `/usr/share/thumbnailers/gdk-pixbuf-thumbnailer.thumbnailer` to those of the file by the same name in this repo.
+(Thumbnailer config from https://gist.github.com/h4cc/13450db3d4a7457f9b38)

 Disable Logitech C920 autofocus when plugged in
 ---